rgl/docker-windows-core-insider-2016-vagrant/README.md

-This is a Docker on Windows Server Core Insider 2016 Vagrant environment for playing with Windows containers.
+This is a Docker on Windows Server Core 1709 Vagrant environment for playing with Windows containers.

 # Usage